sger/flux/docs/proposals/0114_aether_perceus_completion_plan.md

 maturity.
 The next tranche should turn those broad categories into a concrete execution order for closing the remaining gap with Koka/Perceus.

-Phases N-S therefore define the practical post-M implementation sequence.
-The goal is not to clone Koka mechanically, but to close the remaining precision, coverage, and benchmark-corpus gaps while keeping Aether Flux-native and preserving Flux's Core/Aether/CFG architecture.
+Phases N-U therefore define the practical post-M implementation sequence.
+The goal is not to clone Koka mechanically, but to close the remaining precision, coverage, benchmark-corpus, and workload-validation gaps while keeping Aether Flux-native and preserving Flux's Core/Aether/CFG architecture.

 ### Phase N: Higher-order and recursive borrow/FBIP precision